How to Setup Metered Paywall for WordPress Content

 Save your changes when you are done.

-That is how easy to paywall your WordPress content using the metered paywall model.
+That is how easy it is to paywall your WordPress content using the metered paywall model.

 When users hit the free view limit, they would see the message urging them to subscribe to a membership plan to gain unlimited access.

-A paywall can be the perfect solution, letting you generate money from your audience in exchange for access to your content.
+Monetizing a blog can be challenging, especially if you’re not selling products or relying on ad revenue.
+A metered paywall offers a practical solution, allowing you to generate income from your audience in exchange for access to your content.